KontorProtocol/Documentation/docs/introduction.md

 Unlike other WASM-based blockchain languages, Sigil is deeply integrated with the modern WebAssembly Component Model, providing a structured and interoperable approach to contract development.

+Sigil's minimal runtime primitives and userspace abstractions enable secure, gas-efficient contracts with a familiar development experience.
+Storage is isolated, cross-contract calls are convenient to perform while re-entrances are strictly prohibited, `fallback` hook enables support for contract versioning via proxying.

 ### WASM Components Model

 Traditional WASM modules compiled from various languages produce self-contained but unstructured files, making their contents opaque.
 The WASM Component Model introduces a language-agnostic structure, enhancing reusability and transparency.
 In Sigil:

 - **WIT Signatures**: Every SigilWasm contract includes a WebAssembly Interface Type (WIT) "header" file that explicitly exports all public functions in a standardized, high-level type language.
 This makes contracts more accessible to developers and tooling.
-- **Runtime Validation**: The WIT file is compiled into the WASM code, allowing the SigilWasm runtime to extract, validate the contract’s interface at runtime or for tooling purposes.
+- **Runtime Validation**: The WIT file is compiled into the WASM code, allowing the SigilWasm runtime to extract, validate the contract's interface at runtime or for tooling purposes.
 - **Future Component Imports**: The Component Model lays the foundation for importing other components for code reuse, though cross-contract calls currently use a foreign call primitive in an isolated execution context.
 - **WAVE Format**: SigilWasm uses the WASM Value Expression (WAVE) format for passing arguments and returning results, standardizing value types across languages compiled to WASM.
 - **Exported Function Conventions**: Exported functions in WIT files follow standard WIT types, with two additional conventions: